misl/ideaboard/ideaboard-api/ideaboard-model/ideaboard-model-jackson/readme.md

 For instance what if we only have messaging APIs according to AsyncAPI.
 How would we create the model then?

+Also we preferred to use JSON-B for implementing the model, since it is a standard.
+Unfortunately current JSON-B does **not** [support the builder pattern](https://github.com/eclipse-ee4j/jsonb-api/issues/191) yet.

 ## Todos
 - We would first need a Model json schema.
 - Java generator for for model description files.